 - Body Awareness

-The length of a typical yoga class lasts anywhere from 45 to 90 minutes.
-At the beginning of the practice there is a warming up period (this varies by style of yoga and teacher) followed by asanas and then relaxation at the end.
-Music and soothing sounds maybe played softly in the background, special lighting may also be used when desired and some classes maybe heated ~ but will be designated.
+Most of our classes are 60 minutes in length.
+Check the schedule ahead of time to make sure you have enough time for you class.
+At the beginning of the practice there is a warming up period (this varies by style of yoga and teacher) followed by asanas (the poses) and then relaxation at the end.
+During some classes, teachers may play music and if the class is heated, this will be notes on the schedule.
 During the practice, the teacher will name, describe and/or demonstrate the poses (asanas) and provide instruction, physically and/or verbally, as to form, gaze, alignment and breath.

 Most of our classes have a variety of skill levels; some joining for their first time and some for their 100th.
 You can expect real people.
 You can expect to feel welcome and included.
 We invite you to come as you are.

 B Inspired offers a variety of yoga classes, each with unique benefits.
 Carefully read the descriptions of the classes and if you have questions about the studio, reach out to us.
 We are here for you!